ncbi/vadr/documentation/advbuild.md

 <summary>

-## Iteration 1, step 2: construct a training set and run `v-annotate.pl` on it
+## Step 2A: construct a training set and run `v-annotate.pl` on it

 </summary>

-### Construct a training set for testing your initial models

-INTRODUCE CONCEPT OF IMPROVING/OPTIMIZING MODEL?
-OR SOME OTHER WORD?
-INTRODUCE CONCEPT OF COMMON FAILURE MODES (or something like this).

-MAKE A NOTE ABOUT HOW MAKING A LESS BIASED TRAINING SET (x num seqs per year or something) WOULD BE BETTER.

 When evaluating a VADR model it is critical to look at how it performs when used with `v-annotate.pl` on example sequences.
 Ideally, you would know what the expected result is (pass or fail status, and specific alerts you expect to be or not be reported).

-For example, if you have a set of high quality sequences that have been expertly validated and annotated, you could use this as a positive control - `v-annotate.pl` should pass all of those sequences and give annotation matching what is expected.
-Also, you could intentionally introduce sequencing errors (insertions, deletions, rearrangments) into high quality sequences, and checking to see if `v-annotate.pl` detects those problems and reports them.
+For example, if you have a set of high quality sequences that have been expertly validated and annotated, you could use this as a positive control: `v-annotate.pl` should pass all of those sequences and give annotation matching what is expected.

-Often times however, the most readily available set of sequences is simply INSDC sequences of the viral species you are modelling.
-In this case, I often take the strategy of selecting a random subset of nearly full length sequences, evaluating them with `v-annotate.pl` and manually analyzing the results with this set of training sequences.
-While many of these sequences will be high quality and so are expected to pass, some may have problems with them such as early stop codons that are either bonafide (biologically real) or the result of sequencing error or some other artifact.
-In either case, `v-annotate.pl` ideally will detect the unusual features and report them as alerts.
-For some of these situations, such as an early stop codon (relative to the reference model) that exists in a significantly large subset of sequences at a particular position, we may want `v-annotate.pl` to allow the early stop and not report an alert.
-For these cases we will want to modify our model as explained in the subsequent steps.
+Additionally, you could intentionally introduce sequencing errors (insertions, deletions, rearrangments) into high quality sequences, and checking to see if `v-annotate.pl` detects those problems and reports them.

+Often times, however, the most readily available set of sequences is simply INSDC sequences of the viral species you are modelling.
+Many of these will be of high quality without any sequencing errors, misassemblies or other artifacts, but some may have those types of errors.

+For this tutorial, we will take the strategy of selecting a random subset of nearly full length sequences, evaluating them with `v-annotate.pl` and manually analyzing the results as a way of evaluating our models.

-The decision to use only full length sequences is debatable, as by doing it I am assuming that the sequence diversity represented by all sequences, including partial sequences, is well represented by only the full length sequences.
+(The decision to use only full length sequences is debatable, as by doing it we are assuming that the sequence diversity represented by all sequences, including partial sequences, is well represented by only the full length sequences.
 In other words, if we optimize the models for only full length sequences, they may perform poorly on existing partial length sequences that are sufficiently divergent from all full length sequences.
-Ideally, you would test on a set of full length and partial sequences.
-Alternatively, you could optimize on full length sequences first, and then as a sanity check, test the performance of the resulting models on a random subset of partial sequences to see if any new unexpected failure modes exist.
+Two alternatives you might consider are: allowing partial sequences in your training set (although this somewhat complicates the analysis of the results), and optimizing models on full length sequences first, and then testing on partial sequences to see if any new failure modes occur.)

-There are several ways to select a random subset of sequences of a viral species.
-One way is to use the NCBI virus resource to download an accession list of all available sequences, and then select a random subset from that list using command-line tools, such as the `esl-selectn` program from Sean Eddy's Easel library that in installed as part of Infernal with installation of VADR.
+One way to select a random set of training sequences is to use the NCBI virus resource.
 I usually define nearly full length as 95% the length of the RefSeq sequence, or greater.
 In this case `NC_038235` is 15222 nucleotides and `NC_001781` is 15225 nucleotides, so a 95% length cutoff is about 14460 nucleotides.
 At the time of writing there are about 5500 nearly full length RSV INSDC sequences by this definition.
-For our random subset it is important to select enough sequences that you should identify any common failure modes, to decide if they should be addressed by changing the model, but not too many that your manual analysis will take too long.
+For our random subset it is important to select enough sequences that you should identify any common failure modes, but not too many that your manual analysis will take a prohibitively long amount of time (VADR is slow).
 For RSV, I chose to use 500 randomly chosen nearly full length sequences for model improvement.

+To download 500 randomly chosen RSV sequences of length 14460 or
+greater:

-To download 500 randomly chosen RSV sequences of length 14460 or greater, from the RSV list page you reached in step 1, use the "Sequence Length" filter to set a minimum of 14460 and then click the "Download" button, then select "Nucleotide" under "Sequence data (FASTA format)", then "Download a randomized subset of all records" then enter "500", click "Next" and "Use Default" for the FASTA definition line, then finally click "Download".
+1. go to the NCBI virus RSV list page you reached in step 1

+2. use the "Sequence Length" filter to set a minimum of 14460 and then click the "Download" button

+3. select "Nucleotide" under "Sequence data (FASTA format)"

+4. select  "Download a randomized subset of all records", enter "500", click "Next" and "Use Default" for the FASTA definition line, then finally click "Download".

 This should download a file called something like "sequences_20231010_2146812.fasta".
 (You can find the accession list for the 500 randomly selected sequences I used in [vadr/documentation/build-files/rsv.r500.list](build-files/rsv.r500.list).

 ---

-### Run `v-annotate.pl` to validate and annotate sequences in training set
+### Step 2B.
+Run `v-annotate.pl` to validate and annotate sequences in training set

-The next step is to use our new models to annotate our set of 500 training sequences.
-The RSV genome is about 15Kb, putting on the larger end of what VADR can be used to annotate.
-The memory and speed requirements for `v-annotate.pl` don't scale very well, and annotation of RSV can require up to 64Gb of RAM.
-VADR is used for SARS-CoV-2 (30Kb genome) with significantly lower memory requirements, but it utilizes heuristics that take advantage of the extremely high (at the time of writing) sequence identity between all SARS-CoV-2 genomes.
-I don't recommend using those heuristics with viral sequences with expected pairwise sequence similarity of less than 95%.
-RSV similarity is about x%.
+Next we'll use our new models to annotate our set of 500 training sequences.
+The RSV genome is about 15Kb, which is towards the larger end of of what VADR can be used to annotate.
+The memory and speed requirements for `v-annotate.pl` don't scale very well, and annotation of RSV can require up to 64Gb of RAM and take about 1 minute per sequence.
+(VADR is used for SARS-CoV-2 (30Kb genome) with significantly lower memory requirements, but it utilizes heuristics that work particularly well for SARS-CoV-2.
+I don't recommend using those heuristics with RSV sequences.)

 To use v-annotate.pl on our set of 500 sequences, we would execute: